Creating an Open Network

 association to all onboarded devices switch on to enable this

-- Click Associate Identity to access the Associate Identity sidebar and select an identity to associate with the identity group, and then click Add.
+- Click Associate Identity to open the Associate Identity sidebar, select an identity to associate with the identity group, and then click Add.

 -